gbvandy/vuse-cs3251.github.io/style-guidelines.md

 ## Access Modifiers

-Never expose more of a class than should be - in otherwords, if a member variable or function is not `private`, then there should be a good reason for it to be `public` or `protected`.
+Never expose more of a class than should be exposed - in other words, if a member variable or function is not `private`, then there should be a good reason for it to be `public` or `protected`.

 # Syntax and Semantics

 C++ has been around for a long time, and also is a very powerful language.
 As a result, there are a number of things that you can do which - for the most part - you should generally be unable to do, or at the very least you should avoid doing.
 These rules are as follows:

-* Never override a `virtual` function without specifying that the derived function is also `virtual`.
-Don't make people hunt through the entire inheritance tree to figure out if something is `virtual` or not.
-(Seriously: inheritance trees *suck*.
-Ask anyone who's worked at Facebook about their PHP.)
 * Pointers should be used only for dynamically allocated objects.
-* The appropriate data type should be used for the appropriate data.
+* The appropriate data type should be used for the appropriate data:
-    * Use `bool` for true/false.
+  * e.g. `bool` for true/false, `ptrdiff_t` for pointer arithmetic, `size_t` for values returned by `sizeof`.
-    * Use `size_t` for array indices, not `int`.
+  * Where appropriate, architecture-independent data types should be used, e.g. `uint32_t` for integers.

 * Functions may be collapsed into one-liners if and only if they contain no executable statements, e.g. `void foo() {}`.
 * Use base member initialization whenever possible.
 * Use default parameters whenever possible.
 * Think carefully about any overhead that might be involved in a seemingly innocuous operation.
   * When incrementing and decrementing non-primitive types, it is generally preferable to use the prefix version, both because of the overhead and semantics of postfix.
   * C++ has some [very complex initialization semantics](http://en.cppreference.com/w/cpp/language/initialization)!
 As a general rule of thumb, direct initialization is preferred to copy initialization.
 * Modern compilers can do a **lot** of work for you that you might not actually want them to do!
 For fully deterministic behavior, you should use `explicit` constructors and operators when possible.
+  * The [safe bool idiom](http://www.artima.com/cppsource/safebool.html) is one of the many practices that we were able to do away with [when `explicit` was introduced in C++11](http://stackoverflow.com/questions/6242768/).
   * Avoid using the [`inline`](http://en.cppreference.com/w/cpp/language/inline) keyword unless you understand the implications thereof for compiler optimization, static linking, and dynamic linking.
 * Always use `nullptr` when referring to the null pointer, never `NULL` or `0`.
 * Use `const` liberally *where it makes sense to do so*.
     * A method signature `void goodMethod(const Foo *param);` is very meaningful - it tells the caller that they can expect a `Foo` instance to be the same before and after calling `someMethod()` on it!!